areed1192/python-sec/README.md

 # Grab all the companies that are based in Texas.
 pprint(company_services.get_companies_by_state(state_code='TX'))

-# Alternatively, if you didn't know the 2 letter code you coude pass through an Enum.
+# Alternatively, if you didn't know the 2 letter code you could pass through an Enum.
 pprint(
     company_services.get_companies_by_state(
         state_code=StateCodes.West_Virginia